Indian languages

 What's new on our site today!

-Culina is a Arauan language of South America, spoken by around 2500 people in Brazil and Peru.
+Culina is a Arauan language of South America.
 It is often called Kulina Madihá to distinguish it from the unrelated language Kulina Pano, which was a Panoan language.
-Culina is very similar to Deni, and some linguists consider the two to be dialects of a single language.
+Culina is spoken by around 2500 people in Brazil and Peru.
+Culina is very similar to the Deni language, and some linguists consider the two to be dialects of a single language.
 Both Culina and Deni have SOV word order.

 Culina Language Resources